ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/01-strings/03-string-builders.md

 [Slide 6]

 We will now walk through this example as we did with the `String` implementation.
 We start with an empty heap and then add the `StringBuilder` in the first memory location.
 Variable `ENC` will be set to point at that location.
-For this implemenation, the simplest way to visualize the `StringBuilder` is in the form of a character array.
-It is important to note that an array of characters and a `StringBuilder` are disctinctly different in code.
+For this implementation, the simplest way to visualize the `StringBuilder` is in the form of a character array.
+It is important to note that an array of characters and a `StringBuilder` are distinctly different in code.

 [Slide 7-10]